-It feels good at first, but it’s only in your imagination that someone is getting fucked.
+It feels good at first, but it’s only in your imagination that someone else is getting screwed.
 The more you do it, the more raw & numb you become.
 Your emotional impotence leaves you bitter, weak, and completely ineffective.

 Eventually, you will act in a way towards someone that will force them to forgive you so they can move on.
 Grudges are the exact opposite of forgiveness and their goals are diametrically opposed.

 The hardest thing for you to accept is the most obvious: you can’t do anything about what happened.
 Your anger will not change what happened.
 Your tears will not wash away the past.

 The desire for revenge binds you to the event.
 Grudges are shackles to the past.
 Because you refuse to let go, your present emotional state is held hostage by memories.